MaterializeInc/materialize/doc/user/content/cloud/settings.md

 {{< cloud-notice >}}

-In Account Settings, you can update your personal details and change your password, as well as enable [administrative users](../administer-workspace) to change workspace names and add or remove users.
+In Account Settings, you can update your personal details, change your password, and enable personal security settings.

+Administrative users can also manage [workspace memberships](../manage-users) and [security options](../manage-workspaces).

-To go to your Materialize Cloud settings, click on the user icon in the right of the top navbar.
+To go to your Materialize Cloud settings, click on the user icon in the right of the top navbar, then select **Account settings**.

 ## Profile